Tranzistow 32/64-bit VST Synthesizer by HrastProgrammer

 The following versions were planned:

-All versions have 64 voices total polyphony in multithreading mode and 24-voice total polyphony in singlethreaded mode.
+All versions have 64 voices total polyphony in multithreading mode and 24-voice total polyphony in singlethreaded mode (8 parts are not available in singlethreaded mode).

 I developed Tranzistow for myself in the first (and only) place.